-An ongoing challenge research communicators face is being informed and updated on the research and research outcomes at their institutions that is enabled by CFI investments — ultimately, knowing when there is something to communicate to the broader public.
+An ongoing challenge research communicators face is staying informed on the research outcomes at their institutions that are enabled by CFI investments.

 - Created research communicator positions, often located within their research offices;

-- Set up mechanisms to share information between their research offices and communications on an ongoing basis — e.g. informed communications when outcomes are mentioned in a CFI project progress report;
+- Set up mechanisms to share information between their research offices and communications on an ongoing basis — e.g. to inform communications when outcomes are mentioned in a CFI project progress report;

-- Established monthly/regular meetings of the research based business units where representatives from research communications and/or corporate communications participate;
+- Established regular meetings of the research-based business units with research communications representatives in attendance;

 - Used various progress reports generated by their institution, such as annual reports and Board reports, to garner communications leads;

-- Implemented a process that triggers media relations to work with researchers to develop news releases and arrange interviews when a researcher publishes a scientific paper; and,
+- Implemented processes that trigger media relations to work with researchers to develop news releases and arrange interviews when a researcher publishes a scientific paper; and,

 - Shared information between knowledge transfer offices and research communicators on research outcomes, such as patents granted and industry collaborations.